2 in 1 Bundle Discount Tours | All National Parks & Ice Caving

 Day 1 - Golden Circle and Northern Lights

-Your first day will begin by exploring the world famous Golden Circle route, a tour that includes the mighty waterfall, Gullfoss, Haukadalur geothermal area and the UNESCO World Heritage site, Þingvellir National Park.
+Your first day will begin by exploring the world-famous Golden Circle route.
+This tour includes the mighty waterfall, Gullfoss, Haukadalur geothermal area, and the UNESCO World Heritage site, Þingvellir National Park.

-You will be picked up from Reykjavík in the morning and driven to your first destination; Þingvellir.
-The park is famous for a multitude of reasons, most importantly, that it is where the first democratically elected parliament, the Alþingi, was formed in 930 AD.
-The site is also an important spot for geologists and nature enthusiasts; the park is set atop the Mid-Atlantic Rift, in between the Eurasian and North American tectonic plates.
+You will be picked up from Reykjavík in the morning and driven to your first destination, Þingvellir.
+The park is famous for a multitude of reasons.
+Most importantly, the longest-running, ongoing parliament, the Alþingi, was formed here in 930 AD.
+The site is also an important spot for geologists and nature enthusiasts; the park is set in the Mid-Atlantic Rift, between the Eurasian and North American tectonic plates.

 Your second stop along the Golden Circle will be at Haukadalur geothermal area, a region best known for the geyser, Strokkur.
 Strokkur is a hot spring that erupts on cue every five to ten minutes, presenting fantastic opportunities for photographers and a deeper understanding of the country’s geological makeup.
-The neighbouring hot spring, Geysir, lent its name to geysers worldwide, though it now lays dormant.
+The neighboring hot spring, Geysir, lent its name to geysers worldwide, though it now lays dormant.

 You will spend your first night of this tour in the Hvolsvöllur area, the perfect location to sit back and keep your eyes fixed on the skies for any sight of the Northern Lights.